Frequently Asked Questions (FAQs)

 Do I have to come in person to use the Library?

 Because of the scope of our holdings, an in person visit is usually recommended.
 However, several thousand digitized documents and public domain photographs are currently available online through Search Our Collections.
 Additionally, the Finding Aids to our 400 manuscript collections and our Book Catalog are online and keyword searchable.
-We encourage you to tell us about your project through an Ask the Archivist inquiry.
+If you would like more information about our holdings related to a particular topic, we encourage you to Contact the Archives.
 We can then advise you whether the scope of your research project might require an in person visit, or whether we can assist you by providing photocopies of materials you identify through your research.
 When you are ready to search for archival materials at our repository, we recommend beginning with Search Our Collections.

 Should I call ahead before coming in for research?